 - Heart Attack TreatmentSource: MedicineNet

-Read about heart attack (myocardial infarction) treatment, including medications such as antiplatelet agents, aspirin, ACE inhibitors, beta blockers, nitrates, stents, and surgery.
-Read about heart attack (myocardial infarction) symptoms, treatment options, guidelines, and surgery.
+Read about heart attack treatment, including medications, procedures, and surgery.
+Read about heart attack symptoms, treatment options, surgery, recovery, and prevention.

 - Birth Control OptionsSource: MedicineNet